ripple/validator-history-service/ARCHITECTURE.md

 ### `amendments_status`

-This table keeps track of the amendments status on each network.
+This table keeps track of the amendments status on each network when either the amendment has been enabled or has reached majority.

 | Key                  | Definition                                                        |
 |----------------------|-------------------------------------------------------------------|